Biggest US newspapers by circulation revealed – 20% fall after Covid-19

 The Wall Street Journal remains America’s largest newspaper by some distance, with an average weekday circulation of nearly 800,000 between October 2020 and March 2021.
 But it has lost 208,000 (21%) of its print circulation since the first quarter of 2020.
 Like USA Today, the Journal’s circulation has been damaged significantly by lost hotel sales.

-The New York Times has performed better than the Journal and USA Today, which it has overtaken to become America’s second-largest newspaper in print.
-Since March 2020, its circulation has fallen by 48,000, or 12%, to 363,000.
+The New York Times has performed better than the Journal and USA Today, which it has overtaken to become America’s second largest newspaper in print.
+Since March 2020, its average weekday circulation has fallen by 48,000, or 12%, to 363,000.

 Outside of the top three US newspapers, the worst-performing titles since March 2020 have been the New York Daily News (down 29,000, or 30%), Arizona Republic (down 20,000, or 20%), and the Chicago Sun-Times (down 13,000 copies, or 18%).